Years published: 1986, 1987, 1988, 1989, 1995, 2001, 2002, 2003, 2009, 2012, 2015, 2018, 2023

 Erythromelalgia often starts with occasional episodes of red, of feet occurring for example once a week or once a month.
-The episodes may increase in frequency with time; the progression may sometimes occur gradually and subtly, or remaining relatively mild and unchanged in nature or degree over years or decades.
-However, in others with the condition, symptoms may begin suddenly (acutely) and, in some cases, may rapidly spread, increase in severity, and possibly become disabling over weeks.
-Reports suggest that, in many affected individuals, the disorder has a chronic course that may gradually increase in severity over time.
-Rarely, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs, or to the ears or face.
+The episodes may increase in frequency with time; the progression may sometimes occur gradually and subtly or remaining relatively mild and unchanged in nature or degree over years or decades.
+However, in others with the condition, symptoms may begin suddenly (acutely) and, in some people, may rapidly spread, increase in severity, and possibly become disabling over months.
+Reports suggest that in many affected individuals, the disorder has a chronic course that may gradually increase in severity over time.
+Rarely, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs and occasionally involve the ears or face.

 “Hallmarks” or characteristics of erythromelalgia include triggering or worsening of symptoms with exposure to heat (heat intolerance) or exercise and relief with cooling.
 These symptoms are characteristic of erythromelalgia but may occur with other disorders.
 They are not unique to erythromelalgia.
 The temperature at which symptoms may be triggered or exacerbated varies from person to person.
 (Please see the “Standard Therapies” section below for further information).

 In most cases, erythromelalgia is an apparently isolated, primary condition.
 Primary erythromelalgia may appear to occur randomly for unknown reasons (sporadically) or rarely (in approximately 5% of cases) may be familial.

-Studies of families with autosomal dominant erythermalgia have demonstrated mutations in the gene for sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
+Studies of families with autosomal dominant erythermalgia have demonstrated pathogenic variants (mutations) in the gene for sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
 Shifts in activation and deactivation, and enhanced responses to small stimuli in mutant channels, decrease the threshold for single impulses and high-frequency trains of impulses in pain-sensing neurons.
 This is termed a ‘gain of function’ mutation and results in disproportionate pain in the affected red, hot areas (most often the feet)